 5. The Park (tulip tree, oriental plane tree and red oaks)

-Plant center open in spring selling rhododendrons, azaleas and other spring shrubs.
+Plant centre open in spring selling rhododendrons, azaleas and other spring shrubs.

 A large number of Exbury's paths are wheelchair accessible and are marked clearly around the gardens.
-The steam railway has carriages specially adapted to accomodate wheelchair users and their family members.
-There's also free wheelchair hire, disabled parking, free carer gardens entry and a disabled toilet at all lavatory facilities.
-Exbury also offers guided buggy tours for just £5.50 per person that aims to show all the seasonal highlights in a 45 minute round trip.
+The steam railway has carriages specially adapted to accomodate wheelchair users and their companions.
+There's also free wheelchair hire, accessible parking, free gardens admission for carers and an accessible toilet at all lavatory facilities.
+Exbury also offers guided buggy tours for just £5.50 per person that aims to show all the seasonal highlights in a 45-minute round trip.

 Are you a dog owner?
 Four-legged friends are welcome at Exbury and can even ride the train!